 I neka se doma sve lipo pozdravi,

 a mater svakako da ono ne zaboravi.
+By:

 Zlatan Jaksić